-Russia-Ukraine War: Some key developments in the conflict
+Russia-Ukraine war: Some key developments in the conflict

 Ukrainian refugees continue to pour into neighboring countries.
 Among them are an unknown number of people with U.S. citizenship, though some haven’t been able to flee Ukraine yet.

+The U.S. and its NATO allies have rejected Ukraine’s calls to enforce a no-fly zone over the country so as to avoid direct military engagement with Russia.
+But Poland said Tuesday that it would give all of its MiG-29 fighter jets to the U.S., apparently agreeing to an arrangement that would allow them to be used by Ukraine’s military, though it wasn’t immediately clear how such a transfer might happen.
+Ukrainian pilots are trained to fly Soviet-era fighter jets.

+Meanwhile, President Joe Biden said the U.S. will ban all Russian oil imports, toughening the toll on Russia’s economy in retaliation for its invasion of Ukraine.
+He acknowledged, though, that it will bring rising costs to Americans, particularly at the gas pump.

+Biden’s decision followed Zelenskyy’s plea to U.S. and Western officials to cut off the imports.
+Energy exports have kept a steady stream of cash flowing to Russia despite otherwise severe restrictions it faces.

 Surging prices for oil and other vital commodities, such as wheat used in subsidized bread and noodles, are rattling global markets.
-Worries are growing that Russia’s invasion of Ukraine will upend already tight oil supplies.
-Russia is one of the world’s largest energy producers.
+Worries are growing that the invasion of Ukraine will upend already tight oil supplies, as Russia is one of the world’s largest energy producers.

-President Joe Biden announced Tuesday that the U.S. will ban all Russian oil imports, toughening the toll on Russia’s economy in retaliation for its invasion of Ukraine, but he acknowledged it will bring rising costs to Americans, particularly at the gas pump.

-The action followed Zelenskyy’s plea to U.S. and Western officials to cut off the imports, which had been a glaring omission in the massive sanctions put in place on Russia over the invasion.
-Energy exports have kept a steady stream of cash flowing to Russia despite otherwise severe restrictions on its financial sector.

-“We will not be part of subsidizing Putin’s war,” Biden declared, calling the new action a “powerful blow” against Russia’s ability to fund the ongoing offensive.

-Meanwhile, Chinese President Xi Jinping again criticized sanctions on Russia as “harmful to all sides,” according to a Chinese readout of a video summit Tuesday with the leaders of France and Germany.

-Bulgaria said Tuesday it will not support sanctions against Russia that are harmful to its own economy.
-The country, which is a member of the EU and NATO, is heavily dependent on Russian oil and gas.

-A growing number of multinational businesses have cut Russia off from vital financial services in response to Western economic sanctions.
-The most recent big name brands to suspend services in Russia are Netflix, the popular streaming service, and Estee Lauder, the New York-based cosmetics giant.
+A growing number of multinational businesses have cut Russia off from vital financial services or stopped operating in the country in response to Western sanctions.
+Among the most recent were New York-based cosmetics giant Estee Lauder and McDonald’s.
+The fast-food chain said it will temporarily shutter all its 850 restaurants and suspend operations in Russia, but keep paying wages for now to it 62,000 workers there.

-Despite countries sending weapons to Ukrainian forces fighting the Russians, Western countries have rejected Ukrainian calls to impose a no-fly zone over the country.
-There are concerns such a move would risk dramatically escalating the conflict.

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine